Listen to Billie Eilish perform new song 'TV' at Manchester gig

 — Erica Campbell (@ericacxmpbell) June 7, 2022

-In the melancholy track, she sings, “What’s the point of anything / All of my friends are missing again” over Finneas slowly strumming guitar, at some points, he joins in with his sister, singing in unison.
+In the melancholy track, she sings, “What’s the point of anything / All of my friends are missing again / That’s what happens when you fall in love” over Finneas slowly strumming guitar, at some points, he joins in with his sister, singing in unison.

+At one point, the singer seems to point to recent current events, specifically the Johnny Depp v.
+Amber Heard trial and the attempted overturn of abortion rights in the US.
+She sings, “The internet’s gone wild watching movie stars on trial /While they’re overturning Roe v.
+Wade.”

 Last month, Eilish announced details of Overheated, a multi-day climate-focused event that is set to take place at The O2 in London this month.